enso-org/enso/doc/design/engine/engine-services.md

   of the files in the project.
 - Diff update requests, that send a textual diff between client and server (or vice versa).
+- Metadata modification requests.
+The IDE can set a metadata of any location, storing payloads of its choice (e.g. node positions).
 - It will need to handle ensuring that the node metadata is correctly kept in sync.